Denver Harbor, Houston: Government and infrastructure

 The city operates the Denver Harbor Multi-Service Center at 6402 Market Street.
-The city multi-service centers provide several services such as child care, programs for elderly residents, and rental space.
+The multi-service center provides several services such as child care, programs for elderly residents, food pantry, WIC, and rental space.

 It is a part of Houston City Council District H. The City of Houston operates Fire Station 27.
 As World War II began, the city government was working on plans for Station 27.
 It opened at the intersection of Kress Street and Lyons Avenue in 1941.
 In November 2002 the groundbreaking for the current Station 27, larger than the previous one, occurred.
 A Community Development Block Grant funded the new station.
 It opened at its current location, 6515 Lyons Avenue, in May 2004.

 The United States Postal Service operates the Denver Harbor Post Office at 5901 Market Street.
 In July 2011 the USPS announced that the post office may close.
 Some area residents criticized the proposed closure.

 Parks and recreation

 The City of Houston operates the Selena Quintanilla Perez Park-Denver Harbor, named after Selena Quintanilla-Pérez, at 6402 Market Street.
 The park has a 0.87 mile hiking and bicycle trail, a volleyball court, a swimming pool, a playground, and a lighted sports field.
-The city operates the Selena Quintanilla Perez Community Center, which has a weight room, and indoor gymnasium, and meeting rooms, at the same address.
+The city operates the Denver Harbor Multi-Service Center, which has a weight room, and indoor gymnasium, and meeting rooms, at the same address.
 Cliff Tuttle Park is located at 6200 Lyons Avenue.
 Santos & Esther Nieto Park is located at 500 Port Street.